jarrodmillman/rcsds/_sources/standard/git-intro.txt

 You will see more commands than this, but these are the ones we cover in the remainder of this tutorial.

+There are two ways to get a repository.
+First you can ``clone`` an existing repository.
+Second you can create a new one.

+In this section, you will see how to create a new empty repository, add content, and commit your work to repository.
+You will also see how to look at a log of what you've done, see what you've changed, as well as delete and rename files.

 ``git init``: create an empty repository
 ----------------------------------------